 On the one hand, the interest expense results from borrowings.
-Furthermore, the increase in interest expense in the fiscal year amounting to €18,417 thousand (previous year: €11,027 thousand) resulted in Letter from the Executive Board particular from factoring programs.
+Furthermore, the increase in interest expense in the fiscal year amounting to €18,417 thousand (previous year: €11,027 thousand) resulted in particular from factoring programs.
 Furthermore, this item also includes the net interest deriving from defined benefit plans amounting to €4,331 thousand (previous year: €1,872 thousand).